n0rvyn/cursor-rules/FAQ.md

 ---

 > 💡 **Tip**: Start with the base rules and gradually add language-specific ones.
 Don't enable everything at once!

+### How do I automate rule checks?
+1. Install `pre-commit` and add hooks for linting and tests.
+2. Mirror the same commands in your CI pipeline so every push runs the checks.